-To make sure that only those qualified are receiving benefits, the SSA regularly conducts continuing disability reviews (CDR) for SSI and SSDI beneficiaries.
+To ensure that only those qualified are receiving benefits, the SSA regularly conducts continuing disability reviews (CDR) for SSI and SSDI beneficiaries.

-Children who are receiving benefits will be reviewed once they reach 18 years old.
+Children receiving benefits will be reviewed once they reach 18 years old.
 For infants who receive disability benefits due to low birth weight, their condition will be reviewed after a year.

 But how difficult is it to pass a continuing disability review?

 In general, it’s a lot easier to ace a CDR than get approved for benefits.
 So you don’t have to worry about it too much.
 The SSA is not there to find a reason to take your benefits away.
 Once they determine that your condition has not improved and still prevents you from working, no action will be taken.

 Still, that does not mean you can take CDRs for granted.
 Failing your disability review can make you lose your benefits.
 Though you may get them back, it will take a lot of paperwork and plenty of sleepless nights.

 To help you keep your benefits, we’re listing down some lawyer-approved tips on how to pass a continuing disability review.
 But first, you need to understand the CDR process.

 The SSA doesn’t just conduct disability reviews because they want to.
 They are legally required to conduct periodic reviews of their beneficiaries’ continued eligibility.
 This usually happens every 3 to 7 years, depending on how likely your condition will improve.